syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 Create a new iOS application in Xamarin Studio or Visual Studio for Xamarin.iOS.

-## Adding SfDataGrid in Xamarin.iOS using designer page
+## Adding SfDataGrid in Xamarin.iOS using story board

-1. Add a new storyboard inside of project.
+1. Add a new story board inside the project.

-2. Drag the SfDataGrid control from the toolbox and drop it into the storyboard.

-3. Preview for SfDataGrid will be shown.
+2. Drag the SfDataGrid control from toolbox and drop it into the story board.
+Preview for SfDataGrid will be shown.

-4. Open the properties window of SfDataGrid and set the required properties.
+3. Open the properties window of SfDataGrid and set the required properties.

 ![SfDataGrid renderer in designer page](SfDataGrid_images/StoryBoard_SfDataGrid_ios.gif)

-### Setting the SfDataGrid properties in designer page
+### Setting the SfDataGrid properties in story board

-Set the identity name and required properties for SfDataGrid in storyboard like shown in the below image.
+Set the identity name and required properties for SfDataGrid in story board.

 ![SfDataGrid properties](SfDataGrid_images/Storyboard_property_SfDataGrid_ios.png)

-Set the  identity name and required properties for SfDataPager in storyboard like shown in the below image.
+Set the identity name and required properties for SfDataPager in story board.

 ![SfDataGrid properties](SfDataGrid_images/Storyboard_property_SfDataPager_ios.png)